msvbd/Functional-MPI-Wrapper/README.md

 	* `"or"` - logical or

 ## Example usage
-Examples you can found in `/examples`
+You can found examples in `/examples`.
+All examples in `/example` you can run by python script run_examples_mpifort.py

 ### `send_mpi` example
 ```
 use mod_mpi_wrapper